The-Marcy-Lab-School/local-environment-setup-mac/README.md

 ![7](./assets/7.png)

-Put whatever you want for the title, but preferably something related to C9 since that's the machine that has this key.
+Put whatever you want for the title, like "Personal Computer".
 Paste the key in the text area and click "Add SSH key".

 ![8](./assets/8.png)

 ### Confirm that everything is working

+At this point, you should be able to clone down, work on, and push back up to Github all of your code.
+Test all of the following:

+1. Using the terminal, `git clone` one of your old Problem Sets that have tests.
+Make sure your keep your directory structure clean.
+You should clone it in an appropriate folder.
+You can always run `pwd` and `ls` to check where you are.

+2. In the terminal, `cd` into the problem set you just cloned down.
+Run `npm install`, then run `npm test` to see the test run.

+3. Make a minor change to the `README.md` file of your problem set, add and commit that change, and push it back to Github.
+Double check using the Internet browser that your change was push to the remote repo.

+#### If everything has worked as expected, reach out to Ann for a final validate!!